 If you notice crime or suspicious behaviour after hours at school, report it to the School Watch program by phoning 13 17 88.
 Schools involved in the School Watch program can be identified by a sign on their front gate.

-The School Watch program is a partnership between Education Queensland, the Queensland Police Service and the State Government Protective Security Service that works towards reducing vandalism, theft and arson in schools.
+The School Watch program is a partnership between Department of Education and Queensland Police Service (Protective Services) that works towards reducing vandalism, theft and arson in schools.

 Get involved in neighbourhood safety

 Join the Neighbourhood Watch program and meet with your neighbours to help improve the safety of your local neighbourhood.
-For information about how to get involved contact the Wynnum Crime Prevention Office.
+For information about how to get involved contact the Queensland Police Service Bayside Crime Prevention Office.